Department of Transport (1993–1996)

 The Department of Transport was an Australian government department that existed between December 1993 and March 1996.
 It was the fifth department to be given the name.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 15 December 1993, the department dealt with:
+According to the Administrative Arrangements Order made on 15 December 1993, the department dealt with: